zdelrosario/evc-course-short/_sources/frontmatter/submission.md

 ![Click `File > Export Notebook As... > PDF` to export to PDF.](./images/submission-export-pdf.png)

-## 4. Submit the Challenge PDF to Gradescope
+## 4. Email the notebook to the instructor

-Follow the instructions on Gradescope for the relevant challenge to upload your submission.
-Note that you will need to select the pages on your PDF submission that are relevant to each task (q1, q2, etc.).
-This helps us distribute the grading among the teaching team.
+Once you've generated a PDF, simply email your assignment to the instructor!

-Please reach out (via email or on Discord) if you have trouble with any of these steps!
+Please reach out (via email) if you have trouble with any of these steps!